 Pros for Selling Your Patent

 Even though many patents are granted each year, not all of them end up panning out into a smart financial investment.
 Monetizing a patent can often take substantial time and resources.
-You must do the research and testing to understand your market.
+You must do the research, market analysis, and testing to understand your market.

-You must analyze and determine the best way to produce your invention for the public.
-You must invest your time and talent often on a daily basis to have a truly successful patent.
+Every patent holder must analyze and determine the best way to produce your invention for the public.
+Any patent holder must invest time and talent often on a daily basis to have a truly successful patent.

-Selling your patent will remove these business decisions from your plate.
-If you are more excited about coming up with your next big idea than getting your invention off the ground, selling your patent may be your best option.
+Selling will remove these business decisions from your plate.
+If you are more excited about coming up with your next big patent idea than getting your invention off the ground, selling your patent may be your best option.

-This way, you can earn income from your invention and potentially use the money to finance the research and development for your next invention.
+This way, you can generate substantial income from your invention and potentially use the money to finance the research, legal services, legal fees, and development for your next invention.

 Cons for Selling Your Patent